ballerina-platform/ballerina-library/docs/library-development-process.md

 Failing to do so would lead to bad developer experience.
 Therefore, librarie developers must make sure they use the tool in the best possible way.

-The relevant issue must tick all of the below,
+The relevant issue must tick all the below,
 - Diagnostics
 - Code completions
 - Code actions
 - Formatting
 - Hover

-Also the issue must be tagged with the relevant milestone.
+Also, the issue must be tagged with the relevant milestone.

 ## Load Test Report